-Similarly to Suffolk, this year, the Office of Institutional Advancement at Roger Williams started using new, online marketing platforms: EverTrue (an online giving format) and MobileCause (text-to-give).
+Similarly to Suffolk, the Office of Institutional Advancement at Roger Williams recently started using new, online marketing platforms: EverTrue (an online giving format) and MobileCause (text-to-give).
 They have increased their digital appeals through these new programs, as well as through email.
 The number of donors who are giving digitally has gone up, but since these platforms are new and exciting, it’s hard to tell if this rise is because donors prefer these methods to more traditional ones or if the online platforms are simply what they’ve been hearing the most about recently.
 Cochrane also confirmed that they continue to reap a lot of gifts through direct mail.
 Although, even in their direct mail appeals, they are giving donors the option of returning a check in the mail, the traditional way, as well as including information about how people can go online to give.

 The Use of Analytics